 - Dream equipment

-When you do your shopping, you can make sure you have all the equipment in the first category, and if there's money left over you can indulge in some items from the second two categories.
+When you do your shopping, focus on the equipment in the first category, and if there's money left over, you can indulge in some items from the second two categories.

 2. Maximize Your Budget